-KAMPA PARK (****): A trendy restaurant for smart people, the Kampa Park settled in 1995 on a daydreamed location.
+KAMPA PARK (****): A trendy restaurant for nice people, the Kampa Park was established in 1995 in a unique location.
 On the River Vltava (Moldau) embankments, with a breathtaking view on the legendary Charles Bridge: which, in term of marketing, should be more than enough to capture tourists passing by.
-The young Norwegian restaurateur caring of this landmark preferred the challenge, consisting in raising the place among the top five leading gourmet spots in town.
+But Nils Jebens, the Norwegian restaurateur operating this landmark, preferred the challenge, consisting in raising the place among the top five leading gourmet spots in town.
 With a secret dream: being awarded a well merited first Michelin star...

-We had actually a great lunch at Kampa Park.
-Due to favourable weather conditions, we sat at the riverfront terrace rather than inside the elegant modern dining room.
-The all restaurant has been recently totally refurbished -not to say reconstructed- and takes much pride in this Californian style room, which has been planned and designed by the owner.
+We had actually, one more time, a great dinner at Kampa Park in Summer 2015!
+Sitting in the elegant Californian style dining room planned and designed by the owner.
 But the terrace is so romantic.
-Practicable almost all year long, thanks to its heating columns, it was quite full the day of our visit.
+Practicable almost all year long, thanks to its heating columns, it was quite full the evening of our visit.
 At first sight a good mark for a restaurant.

 The Kampa Park is also well known for its Champagne bar, where the local Society likes to join after dark.